OceanLabs/Android-Print-SDK/docs/custom_image_picker.md

 When the `getAssetsFromPickerResult` method is called, it is supplied the intent that you returned with the `setResult` method.
 You should then create Assets for the chosen images, and return them to the `IAssetConsumer`.
 Note that the `getAssetsFromPickerResult` method may return the assets immediately (from within the method itself) or asynchronously according to your particular implementation.

-## Include the new image source when configuration the Kite SDK.
+## Include the new image source when configuring the Kite SDK.

 When you first initialise the SDK, you can set various configuration parameters.
 Your code may look something like this: